how do we support better community-led research that makes a difference?

 Join our next Community of Practice to find out more about how to be involved in decision making.

-Get in touch with our network coordinator to find out about joining specific working groups.
+Get in touch with our network coordinators to find out about joining specific working groups.

 how can communities be centred in mental health and wellbeing research?